-How reducing your meat intake – and filling up on more vegetables, fruits and wholegrains instead – can benefit your health.
+How reducing your meat intake – and eating more vegetables and fruits– can benefit your health.

 A plant-based diet, filled with a variety of fruits and vegetables, grains, beans, legumes and nuts, is rich in fibre, vitamins and other important nutrients.